AshlinHarris/Spinners.jl/README.md

 ## Description

 `Spinners.jl` provides a single macro (`@spinner`), which generates a terminal spinner.

-For user instructions, see the internal documentation (`?@spinner`).
+Spinners serve as a visual indicator to the user that a process is ongoing and shouldn't be interrupted (e.g., files are being downloaded or written to disk).

 The API should be considered unstable until v1.0.

-Spinners serve as a visual indicator to the user that a process is ongoing and shouldn't be interrupted (e.g., files are being downloaded or written to disk).
-It isn't advisable to add terminal elements that are overly distracting unless there is a need.
-For improved performance and energy use, it might be better to use a static message, or nothing at all.

 ## Tutorial:
 ```